-Fresh mullein leaves are also used for the purpose of making a homoeopathic tincture.
+Fresh mullein leaves are also used for the purpose of making a homeopathic tincture.
 Oil is made from the leaves and flower for medical purposes.

 Therapeutic Uses, Benefits and Claims of Great Mullein

-Its uses can be traces back to the Greek herbalist, Dioscorides, who was one of the first to recommend it for in curing a variety of lung diseases.
+Its uses can be traced back to the Greek herbalist, Dioscorides, who was one of the first to recommend it for in curing a variety of lung diseases.

 Various Native American tribes used great mullein to help cure chest diseases.
 One such example is by the Navajos who would mix it with tobacco and smoke it to relieve coughing spasms.
 The Mohicans, however, would mix it with molasses, making a tea and use it as a cough medicine.

 Recommended uses include that as a general pain reliever.
 The oils destroy disease and germ infections.
 Insomnia has also been a noted ailment for which mullein can be taken to aid in.
 This is caused by the high content of mucilage and saponins.

 Verbascum is an expectorant, meaning it is used to expel mucus from the lungs and throat; a demulcent, meaning it has soothing elements and reduces inflammation; a vulnerary, meaning it aids in the promotion of cell growth and repair; and an anodyne, which is a pain reliever.